Haivision/srt/docs/dev/coding-conventions.md

 3. When a variable with `w_` prefix is passed to a call with extra parentheses, you know that this is a reference pass-though.

-There was previously used a specific type wrapper named `ref_t`, however this experiment has eventually failed.
-This idea came from C# language and this `Ref` required around the variable was similar to what is required in C# in this case.
-The problem is, however, that the parameter name inside the function that receive it require extra `*` operator to access the designated reference (or `.get()` method call), as creating a type that can transparently designate a reference in C++ is impossible.
-This can't even be helped by a defined conversion operator, as it would only work in a limited number of cases.
-For example, it won't work if the reference is to a structure and you want `s.field` access, or if its of a pointer type and you would like to access `s->field` through it.
+There was previously tried a solution inspired by C# language with the use of a `ref_t` type wrapper and a `Ref` helper function, which should simulate the reference marking.
+This experiment has eventually failed as the parameter name inside the function that receive it require extra `*` operator to access the designated reference (or `.get()` method call), as creating a type that can transparently designate a reference in C++ is impossible.
+The goal was to provide a solution that could be verified by the compiler, but this one brought more problems than solutions.
+The convention cannot be enforced by the compiler, but at least it satisfies all the visibility requirements.

 ## 3. HUNGARIAN NOTATION IN THE NAMING CONVENTION